 Have I mentioned I love roses?
 Luckily enough, there are some cultivars that can grow well in Calgary.
 The Canadian Hardy National Rose Program develops winter hardy, disease resistant, low maintenance roses that have a long bloom period.

 For further details and photos of the Canadian Shield, Chinook Sunrise, and Aurora Borealis roses , click here.

 Many gardens have areas of shade.
-Don't consider these areas to be dead parts of the yard filled with gravel.
+Don't consider these areas to be wasted parts of the yard to be filled with gravel.
 There are many lovely ideas to brighten up these darker areas of the landscape.
 Here is an inspiring article from Better Homes and Gardens complete with gorgeous pictures!
 Contact me to help you implement these exciting plans.

 Many gardens I visit in Calgary have become invaded by creeping bellflower.
 In Alberta, this is classified as a Noxious weed which are regulated under the Alberta Weed Control Act.
 This pest is quite difficult to control and can quickly overtake your gardens and lawns.
 Vigilance is key.

 For more information on how to identify and eradicate this thug, here is a fact sheet from the Alberta Invasive Species Council:

 Homeowners often want to know how much should they be spending to landscape their property.
 A tough question to give a one word answer.
 I usually find that people that don't garden have unrealistic expectations of cost.
 For example, people with 2500 s.f. homes can't realistically landscape their property for $500 (and yes I've had people call me up with this expectation).